 All students are required to take the pre-clinic comprehensive exam that is designed to evaluate their readiness to begin the clinical Practice.
-This exam must be passed with marks of 70% or higher overall and for each of the individual topic area domains for the student to be eligible to begin the clinical Practice.
+This exam must be passed with marks of 70% or higher for the student to be eligible to begin the clinical Practice.
+The fee for the Pre-clinic Comprehensive Exam is \$50.00.
 Students who fail this exam may re-take it.